-- Clarify essential information. - Reassure the child, but not make promises which it might not be possible to keep. - Not promise confidentiality it might be necessary to refer Children's Social Services. - Reassure him or her that what has happened is not his or her fault. - Stress that it was the right thing to tell. - Listen, rather than ask direct questions.
-DO NOT ASK LEADING QUESTIONS. - Do not criticise the alleged perpetrator. - Explain what has to be done next and who has to be told. - Make brief handwritten notes in ink during or as soon after the conversation as possible. - Not destroy the original notes in case they are subsequently needed by a court. - Mark on a diagram (see appendix A5) the position of any bruising or other injury. - Record any noticeable non-verbal behaviour and the words used by the child on the record of concern.
-Notwithstanding this requirement, staff should only view parts of the child's body which are normally visible. - Pass information to the Designated Senior Lead or Deputy without delay, including any original notes. - Copies of these records should not be kept by the member of staff or volunteer. - The DSL or Deputy would then liaise as appropriate with the Multi Agency Safeguarding Hub (MASH) for guidance on further actions.
+- Clarify essential information. - Reassure the child, but not make promises which it might not be possible to keep. - Not promise confidentiality it might be necessary to refer to eg. Children's Social Services. - Reassure him or her that what has happened is not his or her fault. - Reassure the child that he or she has done the right thing in telling you about this. - Listen, rather than ask direct questions.
+DO NOT ASK LEADING QUESTIONS.
+(It might be necessary for external agencies to investigate further later.) - Do not criticise the alleged perpetrator. - Explain what has to be done next and who has to be told. - Make notes during if appropriate or as soon after the conversation as possible, ideally using the Record of Concerns form. - Use the actual words of the child where possible these could be indicated with speech marks. - It is important that records are factual, not based on conjecture. - Mark on a diagram (the Body Map available in Appendices) the position of any visible bruising or other injury. - Record any noticeable non-verbal behaviour and the words used by the child on the record of concern. - Note the date and time of the incident/disclosure, the date and time of the report, the name and role of the person to whom the concern was originally reported and their contact details if necessary. - Note the name and role of the person making the report if different to the above and their contact details if necessary. - Note the names of all parties who were involved in the incident, including any witnesses to an event and what was said or done and by whom. - Note any action taken, eg. notes passed to DSL. - Do not destroy the original notes or any evidence of concerns in case they may be subsequently needed as part of an investigation. - Pass information to the Designated Senior Lead or Deputy without delay, including any original notes or evidence of concerns. - Copies of these records should not be kept by the member of staff or volunteer. - The DSL or Deputy would then liaise as appropriate with the Multi Agency Safeguarding Hub (MASH) for guidance, or would immediately contact Children's Social Care or the police if there may be a risk of significant harm.

-Keep an accurate record of:
+The DSL or Deputy will keep an accurate record of: